-Justin Richard is a corporate lawyer and accomplished business manager who joined Alara as Legal and Commercial manager in 2011.
-In 2013, he took up residence in the Middle East as CEO of Alara's international joint venture companies.
+Justin Richard is a corporate lawyer and accomplished business manager.
+He joined Alara in 2011, and for the past eight years has been working in the Middle East as CEO of Alara's international joint venture companies Al Hadeetha Resources, Daris Resources and Alara Resources.

-After being appointed Managing Director in 2015, Mr Richard lead the company through capital raisings to complete a feasibility study, a maiden ore reserve statement, and a mining licence for the Al Hadeetha Copper Gold project in Oman.
-He has established key business relationships for the Company as it expands its scope of operation from mineral exploration to mine development and production of copper concentrate.
+Since Mr Richard's appointment as Managing Director, Alara has completed a feasibility study, announced a maiden ore reserve statement, and secured a mining licence for the Al Hadeetha Copper Gold project in Oman.
+He has established key business relationships for the Company as it moves to expand its business beyond mineral exploration to mine development and production of copper concentrate.
 Prior to joining Alara, Mr Richard worked with UGL Limited (Resources Division), Bateman Engineering and Minter Ellison Lawyers (Insurance & Corporate Risk, and Construction, Engineering and Infrastructure).
-He has a MBA from London Business School, a law degree from the University of Western Australia and is a Fellow of the Governance Institute.
+He has an MBA from London Business School, a law degree from the University of Western Australia and is a Fellow of the Governance Institute of Australia and the Australasian Institute of Mining and Metallurgy.